 Cohler Fuel Oil Co. was established 76 years ago and now Allan Cohn, the third generation of his family to run the business, said he is looking to Bioheat as “the gateway to a renewable energy future.”

 Cohn said, “I actually trademarked that line.”
-He had the line included on custom-made decals to promote Bioheat.
+He had the line included on custom-made decals and custom sticker printing to promote Bioheat.
 He trademarked it to keep it away from the natural gas industry, Cohn said.
 But that doesn’t mean he won’t, in the best interests of the fuel oil industry, share it: “I am happy to share it with anyone in the industry,” Cohn said.
 “If anyone is interested in using our custom made Bioheat fuel decals for their trucks, vans or boiler labels, they should contact us at CohlerFuelOil@aol.com.”

 Cohn also calls Bioheat “a great stepping stone into the future,” but said the fuel does not get “the respect it deserves in the industry.”
 He said Bioheat “has proved itself to me to be absolutely incredible, and I am a skeptic when it comes to new things.”
 What convinced him?

 “We’re opening up boilers that haven’t been brushed and cleaned in two years and they’re virtually spotless,” he said.
 “It’s something we’ve never seen.”
 Burners have to be adjusted and maintained properly, Cohn specifies, but “when they are it’s just amazing.
 There’s a major difference.
 I’ve never seen combustion like this, ever.”